jwncoexists/node-treehouse/README.md

 * Install (if you don't have them):
     * [Node.js](http://nodejs.org): `brew install node` on OS X

-* Install pong:
+* Install node-treehouse:
-  * git clone https://github.com/jwncoexists/treehouse.git 'your project folder'
+  * git clone https://github.com/jwncoexists/node-treehouse.git 'your project folder'
   * cd 'your project folder'

 * From a bash terminal window: